 )

-, )

-Plaintiff, ) No

-) Judge

-v. )
+Plaintiff,) No)

+v.)
+Judge)

-THE UNITED STATES, )
+THE UNITED STATES,)

-Defendant. )
+Defendant.)

-APPLICATION FOR ACCESS TO INFORMATION UNDER PROTECTIVE ORDER BY EXPERT CONSULTANT OR WITNESS
+CESS TO INFORMATION UND EXPERT CONSULTANT OR WI

-1. I, the undersigned, am a \\\\\\ with \\\\\ and hereby apply for access to protected information covered by the Protective Order issued in connection with this proceeding.
+1. I, the undersigned, am aapply for access to protected information cove with with and hereby and connection with this

+proceeding. ,

-2. I have been retained by \\\\\\ and will, under the direction and control of \\\\\\, assist in the representation of \\\\\\ in this proceeding.
+2. I have been retained by and will, under the direction and control

+of, assist in t the representation of in this

-3. I hereby certify that I am not involved in competitive decision making as discussed in U.S. Steel Corp. v.
+- 3. I hereby certify that I am not involved in competitive decision making as discussed in U.S. Steel Corp. v.
 United States, 730 F.2d 1465 (Fed.
 Cir.
 1984), for or on behalf of any party to this proceeding or any other firm that might gain a competitive advantage from access to the information disclosed under the protective order.
 Neither I nor my employer provides advice or participates in any decisions of such parties in matters involving similar or corresponding information about a competitor.
-This means, for example, that neither I nor my employer provides advice concerning, or participates in decisions about, marketing or advertising strategies, product research and development, product design or competitive structuring and composition of bids, offers, or proposals with respect to which the use of protected information could provide a competitive advantage.

-4. My professional relationship with the party for whom I am retained in this proceeding and its personnel is strictly as a consultant on issues relevant to the proceeding.
-Neither I nor any member of my immediate family holds office or a management position in any company that is a party in this proceeding or in any competitor or potential competitor of a party.
+This means, for example, that neither I nor my employer provides advice concerning, or participates in decisions about, marketing or advertising strategies, product research and development, product design or competitive structuring and composition of bids, offers, or proposals with respect to which the use of protected information could provide a competitive advantage. - 4.
+My professional relationship with the party for whom I am retained in this proceeding and its personnel is strictly as a consultant on issues relevant to the proceeding.
+Neither I nor any member of my immediate family holds office or a management position in any company that is a party in this proceeding or in any competitor or potential competitor of a party. - 5.
+I have attached the following information: